Department of Neuroscience, Developmental and Regenerative Biology

 General Information

-The Department of Neuroscience, Developmental and Regenerative Biology study key questions relating to how the brain works in normal and disease states (neuroscience) and how cells and tissues are formedmaintainedand repaired (developmental and regenerative).
+Faculty and students in the Department of Neuroscience, Developmental and Regenerative Biology study key questions relating to how the brain works in normal and disease states (neuroscience) and how cells and tissues are formedmaintainedand repaired (developmental and regenerative sciences).
 Collectively and collaboratively, we seek to learn, investigate, and communicate knowledge in these fieldsOur diverse and recognized faculty and state-of-the-art laboratory facilities provide students with opportunities for personal interaction, mentorship, and undergraduate research projects.

 Neuroscience

-Faculty and students in the areas of Developmental and Regenerative Biology study a wide range of questions relating to stem cells, cancer and cell cycle regulation, tissue regeneration, epigenetic regulation of cell fate and function, gene expression, fertility, and "Disease-in-a-Dish" models, including “organoid” systems.
+Faculty and students in the areas of Developmental and Regenerative Sciences study a wide range of questions relating to stem cells, cancer and cell cycle regulation, tissue regeneration, epigenetic regulation of cell fate and function, gene expression, fertility, and "Disease-in-a-Dish" models, including “organoid” systems.
 State-of-the-art technologies include genomics, epigenomics, proteomics, cell sorting, and cell imaging.
-A wide range of lecture courses are available to undergraduate students in Developmental and Regenerative Biology, along with opportunities for seminar classes, independent study, and directed research.
-Many of our faculty and students are associated with UTSA’s Institute of Regenerative Medicine, a joint collaborative initiative between UTSA’s Colleges of Engineering and Sciences, and multiple research institutions in San Antonio.
-Undergraduate students with interests in Developmental and Regenerative Biology are encouraged to attend a weekly Cell and Molecular Biology seminar series that frequently highlights research in this area.
+A wide range of lecture and laboratory courses are available to undergraduate students in Developmental and Regenerative Biology, along with opportunities for seminar classes, independent study, and directed research.
+Many of our faculty and students are associated with UTSA’s Institute of Regenerative Medicine, a joint collaborative initiative between UTSA’s Klesse College of Engineering and Integrated Design and the College of Sciences, and multiple research institutions in San Antonio.
+Undergraduate students with interests in Developmental and Regenerative Biology are encouraged to attend a weekly Developmental and Regenerative seminar series that frequently highlights research in this area.

 Program Outcomes